graphql-devise/graphql_devise/README.md

 so this can work.

 ##### Authentication Options
-Wether you setup authentications as a default in the plugin, or you do it at the field level, these are the options you can use:
+Whether you setup authentications as a default in the plugin, or you do it at the field level, these are the options you can use:
 1. **Any truthy value:** If `current_resource` is not `.present?`, query will return an authentication error.
 1. **A callable object:** Provided object will be called with `current_resource` as the only argument if `current_resource` is `.present?`.
 If return value of the callable object is false, query will return an authentication error.